fluid-cloudnative/fluid/docs/en/userguide/faq.md

 ```
 kubectl get csinode | grep <node_name>
 ```
-If the above command has no output, check whether the kubelet configuration of the node to which the task is scheduled is the default value `/var/lib/kubelet`.
+If the above command has no output, check whether the kubelet configuration of the node on which the task is scheduled is the default value `/var/lib/kubelet`.
 Because Fluid's CSI component is registered to kubelet through a fixed address socket, the default value is `--csi-address=/var/lib/kubelet/csi-plugins/fuse.csi.fluid.io/csi.sock --kubelet-registration-path=/var/lib/kubelet/csi-plugins/fuse.csi.fluid.io/csi.sock`.

 ## 5. After upgrading fluid，why does the dataset created in older version miss some fields compared to a newly created dataset, when querying them via `kubectl get` command？